 |Goals||NASA's Perseverance rover is seeking signs of ancient life by studying Martian terrain that is now inhospitable but once held flowing rivers and lakes.
 The mission includes the Ingenuity Mars Helicopter, the first rotary aircraft test on a planet beyond Earth.|

 2. Mars Environmental Dynamics Analyzer (MEDA)

 3. Mars Oxygen ISRU Experiment (MOXIE)

 4. Planetary Instrument for X-ray Lithochemistry (PIXL)

 5. Radar Imager for Mars' Subsurface Experiment (RIMFAX)

 6. Scanning Habitable Environments with Raman & Luminescence for Organics & Chemicals (SHERLOC)

-- First test of powered flight on another planet (Ingenuity helicopter)
+- First powered flight on another planet (Ingenuity helicopter)

 July 30, 2020: Launch

 March 4, 2021: Perseverance rover's first drive on Mars